YichenWangs/second-yr-talk/source.md

 --

+- The "visibility" issue in digital orchestras (Dahl, NIME'12; Berthaut & Dahl NIME'20); Group creativity: musical gestures for communication.
+(Bishop 2018)

+--

 - Performance ecosystem, Agency.
 (Ardan Dal Ri el al. NIME'23; Frauenberger TOCHI'19)

---

-- The "visibility" issue in digital orchestras (Dahl, NIME'12; Berthaut & Dahl NIME'20); Group creativity: musical gestures for communication.
-(Bishop 2018)

 ???

+Fine grounded problem have been addressed in nime and hci community

+promote this  to a broader context:
 Social interaction, cultural implication

-- continuation in process when making music
-- human actors and artefacts, human offload our cognitive processes in the tools
+- human actors and artifacts, human offload our cognitive processes in the tools
+- continuation in process when making music/live activities
 - entanglement

 ---